- 22

 | A06 Vulnerable Components | Regular framework/library updates, CVE checks before deployment |

-Passing the OWASP Top 10 is not just about tools or a one-time test — it is about designing your system to be secure from the ground up and testing it regularly.
-Saeree ERP was built on the principle of "Security by Design" so organizations can be confident their critical data is properly protected.
+Passing OWASP Top 10 is not just about tools or a one-time test — it is about designing systems to be secure from the start and testing regularly.
+Saeree ERP is built on the "Security by Design" principle so organizations can be confident their critical data is properly protected.

-Checklist for Organizations — Is Your System Ready to Handle the OWASP Top 10?
+Checklist for Organizations — Is Your System Ready for OWASP Top 10?

 | ☐ | Is there an audit trail recording every change? |

-If your organization needs an ERP system designed according to OWASP Top 10 principles from the architecture level, you can schedule a demo or contact our consulting team to learn more.
+If your organization needs an ERP system designed following OWASP Top 10 guidelines from the architecture level, you can schedule a demo or contact our advisory team for further discussion.